quinncomendant/ChipiChat.lbaction/README.md

 - `configset KEY VALUE`: Set the configuration KEY to VALUE.
 - `help`: Display this help message.
 - `history`: Display recent chat history.
-- `version`: Display ChipiChat version.
+- `version`: Display ChipiChat version and check if a new version is available.

 ## Installation